WheteThunger/RecycleManager/README.md

 #### Recycle stack speed

 - `Max items per recycle` -- This section allows you to configure the max number of items that can be recycled at a time within a given stack of items.
 In vanilla, at most `10%` of the max stack size of an item can be recycled at a time.
 For example, if the `techparts` item has a max stack size of `50`, only `5` can be recycled at a time in vanilla.
   - `Default percent` -- This percentage applies to all items, except those that match one of the below short names, skin IDs, or display names.
-If you want to allow all items to be recycled while at max stack size, set this value to `100.0` and leave the other `Percent by ...` options blank.
+If you want to allow all items to be recycled while at max stack size, set this value to `100.0` and leave the other `Percent by ...` options blank (`{}`).
   - `Percent by input item short name` -- This section allows you to override the percentage for specific items by item short name.
     - Example: `{ "gears": 100.0, "metalpipe": 100.0 }`
   - `Percent by input item skin ID` -- This section allows you to override the percentage for specific items by item skin ID.